And e is just as cursed.

 No less remarkable is this infinite series of which e is the sum:

-But of all the places that e appears in mathematics none is more extraordinary than Euler's formula from which comes the most profound relationship in mathematics: e iπ + 1 = 0, linking e and π with complex numbers.
+But of all the places that e appears in mathematics none is more extraordinary than Euler's identity from which comes the most profound relationship in mathematics: e iπ + 1 = 0, linking e and π with complex numbers.